Nospoko/pianoroll-frontend-challenge/README.md

 ## Submission

 1. **Demonstration**: Fork this repository and work on your code there.
 When you're finished, update the readme with a screencast recording showing your version of the application.
-2. **Submit Your Work**: Send us the link to your repository, add a link to your linkeding profile in the message.
+2. **Submit Your Work**: Send us the link to your repository, add a link to your linkedin profile in the message.
 Submission email address: frontend@pianoroll.io

 ### Evaluation Criteria